mrrookes/arbitools/README.md

 ********************************************************************************************
 arbitools    ------ Version 0.7
 *********************************************************************************************
+Copyright David Gonzalez Gandara 2015
+This is free software.
+Read the LICENSE file for details.

 Arbitools is a collection of programs that allow chess arbiters to manage a chess tournament.
 This is something that traditionally was possible only with non-free software.
-Arbitools tries to be the GNU way to do it.
-Important features of the GNU way: the possibility to work from commandline; possibility of integration with other software (to write pdfs, easily export databases, etc.).
-And most importantly, the easiness of making changes and improvements. arbitools.py offers the Tournament class, very easy to use for other projects.
+Arbitools tries to set the GNU way to do it.

+Important features of the GNU way:
+- The possibility to work from commandline.
+- Integration with other software (.tex output for LaTeX, databases that can be easily imported, etc.).
+- The easiness of making changes and improvements.
+- For developers, arbitools.py offers the Tournament class, which defines easy to use properties and methods for other projects.

 It is written in Python 3.
 It should work in other platforms apart from GNU/Linux.

 FEATURES:
 Up to here, the following tasks are possible:

 - Updating the players data in the database file.
-Supported formats for the database are: .csv, .txt (fide official), .veg
+You can add missing data like the ELOs, FIDE and nat ID, etc. Supported formats for the database are: .csv, .txt (fide official), .veg
-- Adding a list of players in a file to a database file.
+- Adding a list of extra players to an existing database file.
-- Produce output for standings: a .txt file and a .tex file, ready to pdflatex
+- Produce output for standings: a .txt file and a .tex file, ready for pdflatex

 TODO:
 - Pairing engine.
-This is the hardest part of all, is the reason why most arbiters use non-free software.
-For the moment, I recommend the use of JavaPairing (javapairing.sourceforge.net).
-Although this program is free software, it doesn't opperate the GNU way.
-But it offers the possibility to pair a file from commandline.
+Arbitools doesn't do the pairings in this moment.
+The Dutch algorithm is tricky to implement and difficult to get officially endorsed by FIDE.
+I recommend the use of JavaPairing (javapairing.sourceforge.net).
+The program is able to do a pairing from arbitools output.
 - Appliying tiebreaks.
 - Producing FIDE reports.

-Copyright 2015 David González Gándara

 DEPENDENCIES
 - python3
 - lxml -> only if you need xml files from FIDE.
 - xlrd -> only if you need xls files from FEDA.
-- tk -> only if you want to use the gui.

 You can get python and modules free from www.python.org.
+There are different ways to install modules, for example, you can use the script pip.
+Go to the python installation folder, then go the the Scripts folder and run: "pip install <name of the module>".

 Make sure you keep up to date the following files:
 -"FIDE-FEDA Vega.csv", maintained by Jesús Mena.
 You can download it free from wwwjemchess.com